ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 2. Download and install the EDM Upload Agent at [https://go.microsoft.com/fwlink/?linkid=2088639](https://go.microsoft.com/fwlink/?linkid=2088639).
 Make sure to note the installation location (such as `C:\`).

-3. To authorize the EDM Upload Agent, run the following PowerShell cmdlet in Exchange Online Protection:
+3. To authorize the EDM Upload Agent, run the following command in Windows Command Prompt:

     `EdmUploadAgent.exe /Authorize`